The True Permit Expediting Cost: What to Expect

 In any construction project, it’s smart to expect the unexpected.
 Setting aside a contingency fund is a crucial part of responsible budgeting.
 This isn’t for the expediter’s fee itself, but for any unforeseen issues that might pop up during the permitting process.
 For example, starting work before a permit is issued can result in a hefty “double fee penalty” from the city or county.
 Having a financial cushion ensures that a minor hiccup doesn’t derail your entire project timeline or budget.
 Think of it as a safety net that gives you peace of mind and the flexibility to handle challenges without stress.

-Know the Payment Schedule
+Understanding the Payment Schedule

 Before you agree to any service, make sure you understand how you’ll be billed.
 Some permit expediters charge a flat fee for the entire process, while others might bill hourly or based on the project’s scope.
 There’s no single “right” way, but transparency is key.
 Always ask for a clear price breakdown so you know exactly what’s included in the fee.
 Also, keep in mind that costs can vary depending on your location in Florida and the specific requirements of your local building department.
 A clear payment schedule from an end-to-end service provider helps you manage your cash flow and avoids any surprises down the road.